ezh247467/CSE151A-Group-Project/README.md

 ## Data Exploration
 ### Since our dataset's only independent variable, an FEN<sup>[^1]</sup> string, does not work well as either a continuous value or categorical variable, we will be extracting information from it.

 The two main features we will be extracting from the chess position are **material advantage** (continuous value) and **development of the pieces** (can be scored into a continuous value).
 These two attributes will be the data we will use for our modeling as the independent variable to predict the Evaluation Score that has been provided by Stockfish.
+As a subset of the **development of pieces** features, we will also include the features: **Mobility** and **Safety** to possibly help our Neural Network classify the positions better.
+They are also heuristics that many chess engines and programmers use for evaluation positions, so it is safe to say that they should at least not hold back the training of the Neural Network.

 ---
 - Material Advantage is a comparison between the pieces that each player holds.
 Pawns are worth 1, bishops and knights are worth 3, rooks are worth 5, and the Queen is worth 9.
 While having the matieral advantage is not a consistent indicator if a position is winning, most casual players find this metric reassuring and helpful.
 The material advantage is in the range of [-39, 39] and can be normalized into a smaller scale, such as [-1, 1].

 - Development of pieces will be scored using our own evaluation function (the criteria for scoring can be read [below](#development-of-pieces)) and weighted on a 0-100 scale (where positive is white and negative is black like material advantage).
 This also can be normalized to a [-1,1] scale.

+- Mobility is calculated as the difference between how many spaces each color's pieces can go to (not including spaces the opposing pawns control).
+We use difference to show that positive numbers means White pieces have greater mobility overall and vice versa for Black.

+- Safety is calculated as the difference between how many of each color's pieces are defended, where positive number means there are more White pieces that are defended and vice versa for Black.

 - The Evaluation score by Stockfish is a bit tricky.
 Firstly, it is measured in centipawns, so 100 = 1 pawn.
 Secondly, due to the version of Stockfish that was used to collect this data, which is 11 compared to the present time at 16, we may see abnormally large evaluation scores (greater than 3900) which would greatly affect the scale and putting the distribution at a very difficult to predict area and there may be large discrepancies between our evaluation of development and this Stockfish evaluation.
 Lastly, the Evaluation data includes forced mate notation, which provides a number moves necessary to achieve checkmate rather than a number to evaluate the position.